abagayev/stop-russia/automation/digitaocean/README.md

 ### How it works

-Script creates droplet in random active region and setup everything for bombardier.
+Script creates droplet in random active Asia-Pacific region and setup everything for bombardier.

 Instance is running with existing ssh keys, also cheapest droplet is used (5 usd month).